-- 11.3.1 Applicants will be asked to indicate their preferred house size.
+11.3.1 Applicants will be asked to indicate their preferred house size.
 However, actual house size required, based on the bedroom requirement, will be taken into consideration when allocating properties.
-In assessing bedroom deficiency or overcrowding, rooms which are less than 6.5 square metres in area or without natural lighting will not be included. - 11.3.2 When assessing the size of property needed by a household, the Council considers that separate bedrooms are required for: - husband/wife or similar partnerships; - each person aged 16 years or over;
+In assessing bedroom deficiency or overcrowding, rooms which are less than 6.5 square metres in area or without natural lighting will not be included.

-- children aged 5 years or over of different sex from other children of any age; - children of the same sex where there is an age difference of 5 years or more between the elder and the younger child; and - no more than two people of any age should occupy one bedroom. - 11.3.3 It should be noted that the Council's size criteria differs to the criteria used by the Department of Work and Pensions (DWP).
+- 11.3.2 When assessing the size of property needed by a household, the Council considers that separate bedrooms are required for: - husband/wife or similar partnerships; - each person aged 16 years or over; - children aged 5 years or over of different sex from other children of any age; - children of the same sex where there is an age difference of 5 years or more between the elder and the younger child; and - no more than two people of any age should occupy one bedroom.

+11.3.3 It should be noted that the Council's size criteria differs to the criteria used by the Department of Work and Pensions (DWP).
 The size of property allocated will depend on the household composition and will generally operate as follows:

-Household size bedroom size Single person One Couple One / two Single parent or couple with one child or pregnant Two Single parent or couple with two children of the same sex Both children are aged under 16 and there is an age gap Two of less than 5 years Both children are aged under 16 but there is an age gap Three of more than 5 years One or both of the children are aged 16 or over Three Single parent or couple with two children of the oppos ite sex Both children are under the age of 5 Two One child is aged 5 or over Three Single parent or couple with three children of the same esex Two children have an age gap of less than 5 years and Three both are under 16 years of age There is an age gap of more than 5 years between all Four three children All children are over the age of 16 Four Single parent or couple with three children of the oppo site sex
+Household size bedroom size Single person One Couple One / two Single parent or couple with one child or pregnant Two Single parent or couple with two children of the same se x Both children are aged under 16 and there is an age gap of Two less than 5 years Both children are aged under 16 but there is an age gap of Three more than 5 years One or both of the children are aged 16 or over Three Single parent or couple with two children of the opposite sex Both children are under the age of 5 Two One child is aged 5 or over Three Single parent or couple with three children of the same sex Two children have an age gap of less than 5 years and Three both are under 16 years of age There is an age gap of more than 5 years between all three Four children

-Household size bedroom size Two children are able to share a room (both the same Three sex, less than a 5 year age gap and both under 16 years of age) None of the children are able to share a room due to Four opposite sexes and age Single parent or couple with four children of the oppos site sex All children are able to share a bedroom Three Only two of the children are able to share a bedroom Four None of the children are able to share a bedroom Five
+Household size bedroom size All children are over the age of 16 Four Single parent or couple with three children of the opposite sex Two children are able to share a room (both the same sex, Three less than a 5 year age gap and both under 16 years of age) None of the children are able to share a room due to Four opposite sexes and age Single parent or couple with four children of the opposite sex All children are able to share a bedroom Three Only two of the children are able to share a bedroom Four None of the children are able to share a bedroom Five Each application will be considered on an individual basis.
+In order to make